 Grammar & style

 Perhaps grammar isn’t your strong point.
 Or maybe you just have a heard time reading your own work and seeing what’s there rather than what’s supposed to be there.
 Or maybe you have your favourite clichéd crutches that you use more often than you should.
-Apps can be a good way to compensate for any blind spots you might have in this area.
+Grammar-checkers can be good tools for bloggers to compensate for any blind spots you might have in this area.
 Most of the apps mentioned here have both free and premium versions.

 Grammarly seems to be one the most well known.
 It’s available as an extension for Google Chrome, so it will automatically check anything you’re writing within your web browser.
 It picks up spelling and grammatical errors as well as style issues.